webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 suggests, setting the [[svg/attributes/type|'''type''']] to
 '''matrix''' allows you to transform colors yourself.
 It specifies a 20-element transform whose rows correspond to red, green, blue, and alpha channels.
-This transform leaves the image unchanged:
+This initial transform leaves the image unchanged:

 <div style="display:inline-block">
  1 0 0 0 0